mpapis, rys, ddd on IRC in

 $ rvm 2.1.1@rails410 ; rails --version Rails 4.1.0 $ rvm 2.1.1@rails320 ; rails --version Rails 3.2.0

 If you are deploying to a server, or you do not want to wait around for rdoc and ri to install for each gem, you can disable them for gem installs and updates.
-Just add these two lines to your ~/.gemrc or /etc/gemrc:
+Just add the following line to your ~/.gemrc or /etc/gemrc:

 gem: --no-rdoc --no-ri